This is our guide to baby travel gear, which I very nearly titled, a guide to baby travel “stuff”

-We used the Ergo Performance carrier and absolutely loved it.
-(Pictured below)
+We used the Ergobaby Baby Carrier and absolutely loved it (pictured below).

 - Decide whether to take a stroller – or not.

-We are firm baby wearers – but we still have to decide whether to take a stroller or not.
+We are firm baby wearers but we still have to decide whether to take a stroller or not.
 There are LOTS of reasons why strollers are better than carrying babies, none the least a stroller saves the back of the parent who ends up carrying the kids.
-Interested in the pros and cons of Carrier vs Stroller, this is a great summary http://www.wandermustfamily.com/2017/04/10/carrier-or-stroller-the-great-baby-travel-debate/
+Interested in the pros and cons of Carrier vs Stroller, this is a great summary.

-Especially when you are travelling in cities, a stroller makes life much easier.
-We have travelled with a Graco Pram and then later with the Britax Bob Motion stroller, which is a lightweight stroller with large inflatable tyres, similar to the Bob Revolution
+Especially when you are traveling in cities, a stroller makes life much easier.
+We have traveled with a Graco Pram and then later with the Britax Bob Motion stroller, which is a lightweight stroller with large inflatable tires.
+It is similar to the Britax Revolution.

 - Consider the baby car seat especially consider the pros and cons of taking your own, vs hiring it.
 This is a UK based article but lists some great considerations.

-(And if you are wondering we always have travelled with baby seats OR hired them, just working out a cost/ benefit analysis of whether it would be better to carry them or pay extra.)
+If you are wondering we always have traveled with baby seats OR hired them.
+We just working out a cost/ benefit analysis of whether it would be better to carry them or pay extra.

-- if you are going to trek, a trekking carrier is a must-have item.
-We’ve loved the Deuter Kid Comfort 3 trekking carrier which has accompanied us all around the world!
-One day we will write a full review but we LOVE this carrier, which carried our kids up to 4 years old.
+If you are going to trek, a trekking carrier is a must-have item.
+We’ve loved the Deuter Kid Comfort III Trekking Carrier which has accompanied us all around the world!
+One day we will write a full review but we LOVE this carrier It carried our kids up to 4 years old.

 What about when they ‘should’ be able to walk but are just a bit young?

-If you are new to travel – or are travelling with a pre-schooler who is a bit big for a pram or a carrier, you might like to consider this super useful blog about getting around airports with a pre-schooler
+If you are new to travel, or are traveling with a pre-schooler who is a bit big for a pram or a carrier, you might like to consider this super useful blog about getting around airports with a pre-schooler.

 Mealtimes – Baby Travel Gear

-A high chair equivalent (Ask yourself: will there be high chairs where you are travelling to)
+A high chair equivalent .
+Ask yourself: will there be high chairs where you are traveling to?

-We have used two in our travels, both worked quite well. a chunky seat which worked better for longer stays and was more stable as the little guy approached 3 years old.
-(But it took up a lot of space in the luggage)
+We have used two in our travels, both worked quite well.
+A chunky seat which worked better for longer stays and was more stable as the little guy approached 3 years old.
+We loved this one from Fisher-Price.
+However, it took up a lot of space in the luggage!

-for both children we used the Phil n Teds Lobster booster seat when they were smaller – about to about 18 months. it seemed like a precarious contraption but was much easier to pack and did the trick when it came to giving regular meals.
+For both children we used the phil&teds Lobster Highchair when they were smaller, about to about 18 months.
+It seemed like a precarious contraption but was much easier to pack and did the trick when it came to giving regular meals.

 If you are not going to be exclusively eating in restaurants with high chairs, then there is always the solution of having the baby sitting in your lap while they eat dinner, which is how much of the world, eats dinner with babies.
 Having the Phil n Teds did work quite well for establishing a dinner routine for a baby who was on the road for much of her first two years.